-A pleasant surprise given the late date.
-Excellent guitar fronted fusion, with loud, almost psychedelic leads - very much at odds with 1983.
+"Scintillation" is a pleasant surprise given the late date.
+Excellent guitar fronted fusion with loud, almost psychedelic leads - very much at odds with most 1983 recordings.
 One beautiful flute driven piece as well.
 A couple of funky sax laden tracks to sit through, but both contain fine melodies to offset the trendiness.

 According to longtime Gnosis collaborator Bogdan, Momentum apparently has a debut album from 1980.
 Thanks for the info!